 Gross domestic product by quarter at reference year 2000 prices

-Revisions put the change in the volume of GDP in the fourth quarter of 2010 at +1.8 per cent from the previous quarter (was +1.7%) and at +5.5 per cent from twelve months back (was +5.2%).
-The data of the seasonally adjusted and trend series always become revised as new observations become available.
-Revisions especially at turning points of economic trends may be significant, which should be taken into consideration when using seasonally adjusted and trend data.
+Revisions put the change in the volume of GDP in the fourth quarter of 2011 at 0.0 per cent from the previous quarter (was +0.1%) and at +1.3 per cent from twelve months back (was +1.4%).
+The revision was caused by downward revision of taxes on products.

 Volume refers to data adjusted for price changes.
 Volumes at reference year 2000 prices are expressed relative to the 2000 level at current prices (in EUR).
 Change percentages from the quarter of the previous year have been calculated from time series adjusted for working days, and change percentages from the previous quarter from seasonally adjusted time series.

 Source: National Accounts 2012, 1st quarter.
 Statistics Finland

 Inquiries: Pasi Koikkalainen 09 1734 3332, Samu Hakala 09 1734 3756, firstname.lastname@example.org